What is a Manufacturing Engineering Technologist?

 - Recommend corrective or preventive actions to assure or improve product quality or reliability.

-When polled, Manufacturing Engineering Technologists say the following skills are most frequently used in their jobs:
+These are the skills Manufacturing Engineering Technologists say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.